Ashanti Johnson: Awards and recognition

 Johnson has been interviewed on All About STEM Radio, the U.S. Embassy Cambodia's Facebook Live Weekly Program, Cambodia's Voice of America Khmer News, and the Entertainment Industries Council, Inc. (EIC) EIC network.tv Science Engineering & Technology Channel's "Women and Girls at the Intersection of Innovation and Opportunity: A Webcast Series on Harnessing the New Career Potential of STEM + Arts", a Nobody In Particular podcast entitled "Swimming with the Sharks", and a Sigma Xi Google Hangout session on "Engaging more African Americans in STEM".
-She was also featured in one of four 2016 Black History Month celebration segments that aired on Fox News Channel's national Fox & Friends show.
+She was also featured in one of four 2016 Black History Month celebration segments that aired on Fox News Channel's national talent show.